Harium/keel/README.md

 Keel is an Image Processing Library made in pure Java.

 ### Main Goal
 Port widely known algorithms to help developers to work with image processing/computer vision.
+Comparing to other computer vision libraries it is easier to use, easier to setup and easier to debug.

-Comparing to other computer vision libraries it is:
+Key features:

-- easier to use
+- Filters
-- easier to setup
+- Effects
-- easier to debug
+- Feature extraction
-- probably slower
+- An easy way to create filter pipelines

 ### Maven
 ```